Good Hotel Guide Review

 40. 8 in coach house, 1 suitable for disabled.

-all year, all-day menu in bar, restaurant open daily for breakfast, dinner Tues-Sat, brunch on Sun.
+all year, restaurant open daily for breakfast, dinner, Sun brunch.

-lift, lounge, bar, restaurant, private dining room, free Wi-Fi, in-room TV (Sky), spa (treatments, hot tub, sauna), small garden terrace, parking permits, public rooms wheelchair accessible.
+lift, lounge, bar, restaurant, private dining room, in-room TV (Sky), spa (treatments, hot tub, sauna), small garden terrace, parking permits, public rooms wheelchair accessible, adapted toilet.

 all day in lounge, bar and restaurant.

 all ages welcomed.

 allowed in bedrooms except top floor, bar, not in restaurant.

 per room B&B £189–£383. À la carte £35.
 1-night bookings sometimes refused at weekends.